-So what is happening in our (admittedly simple) program?
 All text that appears after the hash tag (#) is a comment.
 Komodo Edit colors comments gray.
-Comments are ignored by the computer and thus have no effect when the program is run.
+Comments have no effect when the program is run.
 They are just notes you can leave for yourself and anyone else who ends up reading your code.
 Making good use of comments is an important skill that we'll talk more about as the course progresses.
-A standard convention is to have a comment header at the beginning of any program that states the name of the program, its purpose, the author (you), and the date.
+A standard convention in programming is to have a comment header at the beginning of any program that states the name of the program, the author, the date, and a brief description of what the program does.
 All your programs should begin this way.

-The only actual instruction is a call to the print function.
-Its purpose is probably evident; it prints whatever is specified within the parentheses.
-The text is contained within double quotes, which is Python's way of indicating that the text is a literal string of characters, and should be printed just as written (as opposed to a variable or instruction).
+The next line is a call to the print function.
+Its function is probably pretty clear; it prints whatever is specified in the parentheses.
+The text is contained within double quotes, which is Python's way of indicating that the text is a literal string of characters, and should be printed just as written.

-You can now experiment with your program.
+You can now experiment with modifications of your program.
 Try changing the contents of the string that is printed, and making a second copy of the print statement.
-Just be sure to revert to the original working version before you hand it in!
+Just make sure the program works before you hand it in!

 This will be the first program in which we get input from the user.
 Start editing a file greetings.py: